pure-data/pure-data/doc/1.manual/pdmanual.md

 clip; arrange gains so that the input signal tops out around 80 or 90, but no higher.

-Now see if your audio driver can do full duplex by typing "pd" with no flags.
-If you see error messages involving /dev/dsp or /dev/dsp2, you're probably not able to run audio in and out at the same time.
-If on the other hand there's no complaint, and if the audio test patch does what you want, you might wish to experiment with the "-audiobuffer" flag to see what values of audio latency your audio system can handle.
+Now see if your audio driver can do full duplex by typing `pd` with no flags.
+If you see error messages involving `/dev/dsp` or `/dev/dsp2`, you're probably not able to run audio in and out at the same time.
+If on the other hand there's no complaint, and if the audio test patch does what you want, you might wish to experiment with the `-audiobuffer` flag to see what values of audio latency your audio system can handle.

 #### Audio Hardware in Linux {-}